alinex/node-monitor/README.md

 [![Coverage Status] (https://coveralls.io/repos/alinex/node-monitor/badge.png?branch=master)](https://coveralls.io/r/alinex/node-monitor?branch=master)
 [![Dependency Status] (https://gemnasium.com/alinex/node-monitor.png)](https://gemnasium.com/alinex/node-monitor)

-This should be an application to make server management easy and fast.
+This application will make server management easy and fast.
+It will check the whole IT landscape from the host to the application.
+While most monitoring tools has it's focus on the server here the focus lies more on the application side.

-In the moment it is incomplete and not usable.
-But you may use some of the submodules directly in your own application.

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.